 It was a strange foreshadowing of my life.

 I hold a Bachelor of Science in Marketing, with a minor in International Marketing, and a Master of Arts in Education, concentrated in Counseling with an emphasis on Chemical Dependency.
 Afforded an opportunity to tap into my creative side allows me to share with you that I am passionate about our nation, seek truth in politics as a nationalist, make sense of the nonsensical; I am an untrained natural artistic photographer, fascinated by human behavior, have been called a “pathos empathic” writer, and gifted to write very raw poetry.

 I hope to garner courage to share my poetry with a warning of caution to readers upfront.
 It’s emotionally raw and can be potentially disturbing.

 May this synopsis help you understand a bit more behind my ©Infusion Musings style of writing, and my novice approach at technology.
 The latter is new to me and while doing this alone, I really need help.
 I’m no longer gainfully employed which is an issue in and of itself.

 It takes countless hours of passion to research, and much of my skill is an art form.
 As a starving artist, together we can travel this newly paved path together, learn something new, open hearts and/or minds, or see beauty to soften a difficult day.

-My hope is to expand a bit more, but not get too complex.
+My hope is to expand a bit more, but not get too complex,

-One of my collective mottos is, “I am simply complex.”.
+Because one of my collective mottos is, “I am simply complex.”.